 KlebNet: a One Health network bridging science and surveillance on antimicrobial resistant Klebsiella

 Join us on Google groups!
 KlebNET e-mail distribution list on Google groups.
 Please ask for registration, by explaining your interest in Klebsiella research or surveillance and providing your institution, so that the moderators can […]

 Bordetella and whooping cough: Population Biology and Vaccination

-Diphtheria and Corynebacteria: diversity, evolution and epidemiology
+Diphtheria and Corynebacteria: genomics, evolution and epidemiology

 Population biology of the bacterial pathogen Klebsiella pneumoniae